... by dropping all need and effort to attain enlightenment ...

 ALL THAT, even as we continue to move forward, make choices, have preferences ...
 LIVE!
 Moving forward, yet as still and unmoving as a mountain or a stone ... having choices and preferences while choices and preferences are fully dropped, and we drop all demands to get somewhere ... living passionately, yet not a prisoner of passions ... at once, the still mountains walking, the stone women dancing ...

 We fix what needs to be fixed .. in this world, in our life ... all without thought of something to repair.
-We clean what needs to be cleaned ... the messes and disasters and filthy oil spills ... yet there is no "clean" or "dirty".
+We clean what needs to be cleaned ... the messes and disasters and filthy oil spills, the greed anger and ignorance in our own lives that creates ugliness and harm to us and those around us ... yet there is no "clean" or "dirty".

 GOT HOW THAT WORKS?